|

 As a member of the International Plant Protection Convention (IPPC), the U.S. requires all wood packaging to be treated.
 Carriers must check for ISPM 15 compliance before allowing transportation.
 Shippers are responsible for any issues, delays, or penalties from non-compliance, while consignees are responsible for problems at the destination or during transshipment.

-When shipping goods from the USA to other countries, it's important to understand ISPM 15 regulations to prevent issues.
+When shipping goods from the United States to other countries, it's essential to understand ISPM 15 regulations to prevent any issues.
 These rules focus on packing rather than the items themselves.
-ISPM 15 prohibits non-manufactured wood packing materials, such as pallets and crates made entirely from raw wood.
+ISPM 15 prohibits the use of non-manufactured wood packing materials, such as pallets and crates made entirely from raw wood.

 When packing your goods for international shipping from the USA, be aware of the following: